Geeks in Phoenix

 Redesigned Taskbar and Start Menu

 One of the first things users will notice in Windows 11 is the revamped Taskbar and Start Menu.
-Microsoft has centered the Start Menu on the Taskbar by default (you can change it to left if you like), offering a more streamlined look.
-The new Start Menu eliminates the Live Tiles of Windows 10, opting instead for a grid of static icons that provide quick access to your most-used applications.
+Microsoft has centered the Start Menu on the Taskbar by default (you can change it to the left if you like), offering a more streamlined look.
+The new Start Menu replaces Windows 10's Live Tiles with a grid of static icons that provide quick access to your most-used applications.
 This change doesn't just modernize the interface; it simplifies navigation by allowing users to find their apps quickly without scrolling through a long list.

 Additionally, users can easily pin their favorite applications to the Taskbar, enabling even faster access.
 The Taskbar has also been refined, offering a more modern aesthetic that enhances usability while providing essential notifications, system status, and quick settings at your fingertips.